 The GMAT is offered exclusively through computer-based testing.
 Scores are sent to the Admissions Office by the Educational Testing Service (ETS) four to six weeks after each test date.
 Applicants should, therefore, take care to register for the examination in time for the scores to reach the Admissions Office before the appropriate deadline dates.
-Please note that the proper code number (2896) must be used for scores reported to the Admissions Office at SUNY Institute of Technology.
+Please note that the proper code number (2896) must be used for scores reported to the Admissions Office at SUNYIT